C++20: The Library

 delete [] memory; // free memory

 Here are the steps to use placement-new.
-The first line allocates memory for an Account, which is used in the second line to construct an account in-place.
+The first line allocates memory for an Account, which is used in the second line to construct an account in place.
 Admittedly, the expression account->~Account() looks strange.
-This expression is one of these rare cases, in which you have to call the destructor explicitly.
+This expression is one of these rare cases in which you must explicitly call the destructor.
 Finally, the last line frees the memory.

-I will not go further into the details to constexpr Containers.
+I will not go further into the details of constexpr Containers.
 If you are curious, read proposal 784R1.

 std::format